preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/omnia-feed/tabs-omnia-feed/index.rst

 Pages
 -------
-For a Pages rollup you can choose one or more page collections, business profiles, publishings apps or the whole tenant.
-An then, in the second list, one or more withing the scope.
+For a Pages rollup you can choose one or more page collections, business profiles, publishing apps or the whole tenant.
+And then, in the second list, one or more within the scope.

 .. image:: omnia-feed-tabs-query-mulitple-type-pages.png